-At Burt & Davies we believe that
+At Burt & Davies we believe that:

-- Lawyers should always provide clear and transparent information about their fee arrangements so that injured accident victims can make a fully informed choice.
+- Lawyers should always provide clear and transparent information about fee arrangements.

-Unfortunately, not all lawyers share our commitment!
-It is important that you understand as much as possible about the way in which fees are calculated before you enter into any fee agreement.
-Lawyers have to enter into agreements with their clients that detail how fees are to be charged.
+We want you to understand as much as possible about the way fees are calculated before entering any fee agreement.
+Lawyers are required to have an agreement that details how fees are charged.

-In all cases, clients are required to meet the cost of out of pocket expenses that we incur in conducting the claim.
-Out of pocket expenses include such things as hospital and medical report fees.
-They are amounts that we have to pay to third parties to obtain information important to the claim.
+In all cases, clients are required to pay the out of pocket expenses that we incur in conducting the claim.
+Out of pocket expenses can include hospital and medical report fees.
+They are amounts that we pay to third parties to obtain information or evidence which is important to the claim.
 Fortunately, in TAC claims the majority of out of pocket expenses are reimbursed by the TAC.

 We are happy for prospective clients to obtain independent legal advice about our fee arrangements.
 Further, we are happy to negotiate the terms of our retainer.